 In the Sunshine State of Queensland, Brisbane is a great place to get your campervan hire in Australia off on the right foot.
 It’s notoriously laid back, with a fun and positive atmosphere, and is close to the wonderland of high rises, surf beaches and theme parks of the Gold Coast.

 In Queensland, the weather ranges from arid in the centre, to subtropical and all-out tropical near the ocean.
-Those travelling with a campervan rental in winter will appreciate the year-round warmth!
+Those travelling with a RV rental in winter will appreciate the year-round warmth!
 The Whitsunday Islands lie off the coast, along with the famous Great Barrier Reef, is as far as most people go to the north.
 Inland lies the mighty Outback, dotted with friendly, small communities of people who carve a living out of this somewhat hostile but spectacular landscape.

 Australia’s stately southern city, diverse Melbourne is the cultural capital with fantastic art, history, dining, museums, parks and architecture.
 It also has a sports-mad population and many Australian Football League games take place there.

-To the south-west of Melbourne is the Great Ocean Road, a famous coastal route which is the perfect place for a campervan day trip.
+To the south-west of Melbourne is the Great Ocean Road, a famous coastal route which is the perfect place for a campervan rental day trip.
 The Twelve Apostles rock formation and Great Otway National Park are highlights of a route that is beautiful from start to finish.
 Continue following the coast to Adelaide in South Australia.

 In the wintertime, Victoria (of which Melbourne is the capital) has the most ski fields of any state.
 So if snow sports are your intention, this is a great place to pick up your motorhome and head to the mountains.

 Alone on the western coast of Australia, Perth is a relaxed and sprawling city with stunning beaches.
 Thanks to its international airport it is the most convenient base from which to explore this largely untouched and sparsely inhabited side of the country.